cobot/reminders/README.md

     client.codes.create(code)

     client.schedules.create('notification_worker',
-      {callback_url: app.reminder_notifications_url(host: 'reminders.app.cobot.me', token: <your api token>))},
+      {callback_url: app.reminder_notifications_url(host: '<hostname of the app>', token: <your api token>))}, {
-      {
         start_at: Time.now,
         run_every: 60 * 60 * 24}) # every day

 For sending emails postmarkapp.com is used by default.
-Uou have to set your Postmak API key as an environment variable POSTMARK_API_KEY.
+You have to set your Postmak API key as an environment variable POSTMARK_API_KEY.